Lyndon B. Johnson: Major Accomplishments

 After the United States was attacked by Imperial Japan in December 1941, LBJ did not hesitate to leave the comfy offices on Capitol Hill and join the brave men and women in fighting against Axis threat.
 Five months prior to the Pearl Harbor attack, Johnson had been promoted to Lieutenant Commander in the U.S. Naval Reserve.

-Won the Silver Star
+Lyndon B. Johnson won the Silver Star

 In 1942, President Franklin D. Roosevelt (FDR) appointed him spy and information officer in the Southwest Pacific.
 In that role, he served bravery (under the command of General Douglas MacArthur) and even went on to win the Silver Star.
 In addition to that honor, LBJ received the American Campaign Medal, Asiatic-Pacific Campaign Medal, and World War II Victory Medal.
 Upon his return to the U.S., Johnson called on his fellow representatives to increase the nation’s war supplies to the brave men and women serving in southwest Pacific.
 He bemoaned the deplorable nature of equipment used by the Navy and how that affected the morale of the troops in the area.